shuchismitamandal/Mercedes-Financial-Performance-Analysis/README.md

 From 2021 to 2024, Mercedes-Benz’s financial journey tells a story of strength, challenges, and opportunities.

-In the beginning, the company was doing well — making solid profits and managing its operations efficiently.
+In the beginning, the company was doing well, making solid profits and managing its operations efficiently.
 The **Gross Profit Margin** stayed comfortably **above 22%**, showing that core operations were healthy.
 But by 2024, this number dropped slightly to **19.6%**, hinting at rising costs or pricing pressures.

-At the same time, the **Net Profit Margin** — which shows how much actual profit remains after all expenses — fell from **17.2% to just 7%**.
+At the same time, the **Net Profit Margin**, which shows how much actual profit remains after all expenses, fell from **17.2% to just 7%**.
 This means even though the business was running well, other costs were eating into its profits.

 Looking at returns, key indicators like **Return on Equity** and **Return on Assets** declined over time, suggesting the company was making less profit from the money and assets it had.